robin-raymond/zax.io/pointers.md

     // reference is a pointer to type `A` which must always contain a
-    // valid pointer to a type of `A` reference : A& = value
+    // valid pointer to a type of `A` reference : A & = value

     // the value of `myInteger` in `value` is now `80` instead of `40` reference.myInteger *= 2